aneziac/linalgeuc/README.md

 # linalgeuc

-Linalgeuc is currently a 3D engine for Platonic Solids.
+Linalgeuc is currently a 3D engine for various shapes like cubes, cylinders, and planes.
 However, it is planned to also be a geometry editor and graphing calculator in Euclidean space.
 This includes graphing vectors in both 2D and 3D space and animating transformations.